 The Timer 0 and Timer 1 flags, TF0 and TF1, are set at S5P2 of the cycle in which the timers overflow.
 The values are then polled by the circuitry in the next cycle.
+However, the Timer 2 flag, TF2, is set at S2P2 and is polled in the same cycle in which the timer overflows.

-Table 10-1.
+Table 13-1.
 Interrupt Enable (IE) Register